Does Netflix Give Refunds?

 Getting in touch with Netflix

-Netflix does not give refunds.
+Netflix does not give refunds in most situations.
 No subscription service that I know of does.
 You pay for the period, retain access for that period and then pay no more.
 Once the billing period is over, you lose access.
 It’s a simple system and while it may not offer refunds, it does seem fair.